Kafeinomaniac/ionic-recorder/README.md

 and a late version of IndexedDB that supports the `onupgradeended` event.

 The only browsers on which we successfully tested the above link is
-* Firefox 45.0 on Ubuntu Linux
+* Latest Chrome and latest Chromium on Ubuntu Linux
-* That's it for now: Chrome has a problem in `decodeAudioData()`: it cannot decode the same blob that the it used to save the file via `MediaRecorder()`!

 ## DEVELOPMENT